 Some human epidemiology studies have confirmed that drinking tea may reduce the risk of dementia, AD, and PD.
 Scientists are now extensively researching EGCG and other green tea polyphenols as promising neuroprotective agents (6).

 TIP: Make sure to choose high-quality tea brands.
-Tea plant can accumulate fluoride from the soil and low-quality tea brands can be contaminated with this potentially neurotoxic element (7).
+The tea plant can accumulate fluoride from the soil and low-quality tea brands can be contaminated with this potentially neurotoxic element (7).

 Green Tea for Cancer Prevention